 What Is a Partial Seizure?

-Have you or someone else noticed part of your body tensing up or jerking on occasion?
+Have you or someone else noticed part of your body moving or shaking involuntarily?
 Do you have short periods when you feel confused, have memory loss, or appear to act unusual?
 Are you sometimes unaware of your actions or do you even pass out for a few moments?
 If so, you may be experiencing partial seizures.
 These occur when you have a condition called epilepsy.
 Partial seizures can be scary and frustrating.
 The good news is that they can usually be controlled.

 How the Brain Works